dcleres/investing_for_social_good/README.md

 - What are the most popular “ethical” or “unethical” investments held by asset managers?
 - What asset managers have the portfolios with the greatest/least social impact?
 - What is the great public's opinion regarding the companies that held many investments in social good versus those who do not invest in social good?
   - How to make a ranking of “public opinion” regarding a company?
 - Was there a transition toward investing more into social good then into other projects?
 If yes, when did it happen?
+[Mike]
 - Can we extend the project to other countries in other to build a global social good investment chart?

 # Dataset